-This is a shame, because Psycho II is a legitimately great movie.
-Writer Tom Holland, who would go on to direct Fright Night and Child’s Play makes incredibly smart decisions on where to take the story and director Richard Franklin crafts it as a completely separate film from the first.
-It’s about Norman Bates as a character and the way he both has changed since the events of the original and the way that he wants to change.
+Tom Holland, who would go on to direct Fright Night and Child’s Play makes incredibly smart decisions on where to take the story and director Richard Franklin crafts it as a completely separate film from the first.
+It’s about Norman Bates as a character and the way he has changed since the events of the original and the ways that he wants to change.
 The ongoing question is not “who is the killer?” but “is Norman the killer?” and these two things are very different.

 Anthony Perkins is fantastic as Norman Bates, stepping into the role as though he never left it.
 We meet up with a very different Norman.
 He’s recovered, or at least he is trying his best to recover.
 Naturally, given his past, the audience is suspicious.

-One of the best things about Psycho II is its reversal of the protagonist/antagonist roles from the original film.
+One of the best aspects of Psycho II is its reversal of the protagonist/antagonist roles from the original film.
 While Marion Crane started out as the protagonist, her sister Lila took over after Marion’s death in the infamous shower scene.
-Norman was clearly covering for the crime and was then revealed as the killer at the end.
+Norman was clearly covering for the crime and was then revealed as the killer in the end.

-This really reflects the way that people with the way real mental health concerns are treated in society.
-As soon as something happens, as soon as they do something awful everyone expects them to do it again.
-Worse, even people who have never done anything wrong in their lives but still suffer from some sort of personality disorder, or even something as common as bipolar disorder, are stigmatized and viewed as unstable.
+This really reflects the way that people with mental health concerns are treated in society.
+As soon as something happens, as soon as they do something awful, everyone expects them to do it again.
+Worse, even people who have never done anything wrong in their lives but still experience some sort of personality disorder, or even something as common as bipolar disorder, are stigmatized and viewed as unstable.

-Psycho II is one of the best horror sequels and just a great movie in general, and it’s a shame that people can’t see past the stigma of it simply existing.
-Anthony Perkins’ performance is strong and layered, almost as much as his powerhouse performance in the first one.
+Psycho II is one of the best horror sequels and just a great movie in general, and it’s a shame that people can’t see past the stigma of its mere existence.
+Anthony Perkins’ performance is strong and layered, almost as much as his powerhouse performance in the first.
 But the character he’s playing here, while still the same Norman Bates, is very different.

 It’s great to see the resurgence of popularity for this film in recent years.
-It will probably never gain a huge audience, but that should only make the people who love it embrace it even more.
-For anyone who may have overlooked the movie the first time, or want to check out more of the Psycho legacy after viewing the TV series, I urge you to give this one a look.
+It will probably never gain a huge audience, but that should only make the people who love it embrace the film even more.
+For anyone who may have overlooked the movie the first time, or want to check out more of the Psycho legacy, I urge you to give this one a look.
 Even if you haven’t seen it in a while, take a look at it on its own and make a return trip to the Bates Motel.
 You will be glad you did.